mikependon/RepoDB/README.md

 # [RepoDb](http://repodb.net) - a hybrid ORM Library for .NET.

-RepoDb is an open-source .NET ORM that bridge the gaps between micro-ORMs and full-ORMs.
-It helps the developer to simplify the switch-over of when to use the BASIC and ADVANCE operations during the development.
+RepoDb is an open-source .NET ORM that bridge the gaps between the micro-ORMs and the full-ORMs.
+It would help the developers to simplify the switch-over of when to use the BASIC and ADVANCE operations during the development.

 It is the best alternative ORM to both Dapper and EntityFramework.

+:wave: Thank you [Scott Hanselman](https://github.com/shanselman) for endorsing this library into the community of .NET.

-### It is easy-to-use
+### :one: It is easy-to-use

-RepoDb operations were implemented as extended methods of IDbConnection object.
+RepoDb operations were all implemented as extended methods of IDbConnection object.
 For as long the connection is open, any operations can then be called against the database.

-### It is high-performant
+### :two: It is high-performant

-RepoDb has its own compiler and pre-caches the already-generated compiled expressions for future reusabilities.
+RepoDb caches the already-generated compiled expressions for future reusabilities and executions.
 It understands your schema to create the most optimal compiled expression AOT.

-### It is efficient
+### :three: It is efficient

 RepoDb extracts and caches the object properties, execution contexts, object mappings and SQL statements.
 It is reusing them all throughout the process of transformations and executions.

-### It is high-quality
+### :four: It is high-quality

 RepoDb is a high-quality micro-ORM supported by 10K+ real-life Unit and Integration Tests.
-It is highly tested and used by various critical systems that are running in the Production
+It is highly tested and used by various critical systems that are running in production environment.

-## Get Started
+## :heavy_check_mark: Get Started

 Please click any of the link below to fast-track your learnings.